pjotrWosik/Nauka-Rust/README.md

 third project for learning purpuse were made in 29.10.2025 Rust 🦀

-I added loop and break
+I added loop and break.
 Allows performing simple mathematical operations and provides a choice of:
  - addition
  - subtraction